influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 {{% product-name %}}](/influxdb/cloud-dedicated/api/management/) to rotate
 database tokens or create tables.

+Manually created management tokens:

+- have an optional expiration and don't require human interaction with the OAuth provider
+- are for automation use cases
+- shouldn't be used to circumvent the OAuth provider

 To authenticate a Management API request, the user passes the manually created token in the HTTP `Authorization` header: